Where is Piedmont and what is its climate?

 Lower altitude means Nebbiolo ripens earlier in Barbaresco, making Barbaresco usually a bit fruitier than traditional Barolo.

-What DOCG can a wine use if all the Cortese grapes come from the village of Gavi?
+Which DOCG can be on a wine if the Cortese grapes only come from the village of Gavi itself?

 Gavi di Gavi DOCG